 According to the AHA, vaping liquids don’t contain as many contaminants as cigarettes.
-However, they don’t recommend vaping because of various reasons.
-Vaping produces cancer-causing chemicals and other compounds, such as diacetyl, heavy metals, etc. Additionally, the vapors aren’t safe for children and adults no matter whether swallowed, inhaled, or absorbed through the skin or eyes.
+However, they don’t recommend vaping for various reasons.
+Vaping produces cancer-causing chemicals and other compounds, such as diacetyl, heavy metals, etc. Additionally, the vapors aren’t safe for children and adults, no matter whether swallowed, inhaled, or absorbed through the skin or eyes.

 So, to stay safe, you should buy high-quality vaping products from licensed dispensaries only.
 Prefer using vaporizers with a temperature control feature to have a customized vaping experience.